Fei-Sheng-Wu/XlsxToHtmlConverter/README.md

 string html = XlsxToHtmlConverter.Converter.ConvertXlsx(xlsxFileName, converterProgressCallbackEvent);
 ```

-Also, you can use custom config and progress callback event together.
+And all of them can be used together.

 ```c#
 string html = XlsxToHtmlConverter.Converter.ConvertXlsx(xlsxFileName, config, converterProgressCallbackEvent);